JuniperPhoton/PhotonMacros/README.md

 ## UserDefaultsAccess

 This is an attached macro to generate the get/set access to the provided user default.
+Currently supports types of `Bool`, `Integer` and `String`.

 The signature of this macro is:
 ```swift